 The DMARC p=none policy is a monitoring policy.
 It doesn’t protect your domain, but it’s a great place to start your DMARC journey.
 The quarantine policy will flag or quarantine unauthorized emails, but they still get delivered.
 The best policy is p=reject as it will block unauthorized emails from ever getting to the inbox.
 However, getting to p=reject is the most challenging.

-Check your domain’s DMARC, SPF, and BIMI records for free here:
+Check your domain’s DMARC, SPF, and BIMI records for free here with our domain checker.

 DMARC Implementation Isn’t Easy